-The very characteristics that make email such a convenient communications medium -- its near ubiquity, rapid delivery and low cost -- have made it a fertile ground for the distribution of unwanted or malicious content.
+The very characteristics that make email such a convenient communications medium -- its near ubiquity, rapid delivery, low cost and support for exchanges without prior arrangement -- have made it a fertile ground for the distribution of unwanted or malicious content.
 Spam, fraud and worms have become a serious problem, threatening the viability of email and costing end users and providers millions of dollars in damages and lost productivity.
-In recent years, independent operators including enterprises and ISPs have turned to a number of different technologies and procedures, in an attempt to combat these problems, with varying effect and with vastly different impacts on users and on the Internet mail infrastructure.
+In recent years, independent operators including enterprises and ISPs have turned to a number of different technologies and procedures, in an attempt to combat these problems.
+They have had varying effect and vastly different impacts on users and on the Internet mail infrastructure.

-Email will often travel between multiple independent providers of email transmission services, en route to its final destination.
-They will generally have no prior arrangement with one another and may employ different rules on the transmission.
+En route to its final destination, email will often travel between multiple independent providers of email transmission services.
+These services will generally have no prior arrangement with one another and may employ different rules on the transmission.
 It is therefore difficult both to debug problems that occur in mail transmission and to assign accountability if undesired or malicious mail is injected into the Internet mail infrastructure.

-A wide variety of email authentication technologies has been developed, and more are under development.
+Many email authentication technologies exist.
 They provide some accountability and traceability between disparate networks.
-This document aims to build on these technologies by exploring best practices for authenticating and authorizing the first step of an email's delivery from MUA to MSA, otherwise known as submission.
-Without strong practices on email submission, the authentication technologies provide limited benefit.
+This document aims to build upon the availability of these technologies by exploring best practices for authenticating and authorizing the first step of an email's delivery, from a Mail User Agent (MUA) to a Mail Submission Agent (MSA), known as submission.
+Without strong practices on email submission, the use of authentication technologies elsewhere in the service provides limited benefit.

-This document specifies operational policies to be used for the first step of email sending, the submission (or posting from an MUA to an MSA as defined below) of email into the transmission service.
+This document specifies operational policies to be used for the first step of email sending, the submission -- or posting from an MUA to an MSA as defined below -- of email into the transmission service.
 These policies will permit continued, smooth operation of Internet email, with controls added to improve accountability.
 Relaying and delivering employ policies that occur after submission and are outside the scope of this document.
-The policies listed here are appropriate for operators of all sizes and may be implemented by operators independently, without regard for whether the other side of an email exchange has implemented them.
+The policies listed here are appropriate for operators of all sizes of networks and may be implemented by operators independently, without regard for whether the other side of an email exchange has implemented them.